 For more information you can consult our latest Global Humanitarian Access Overview – July 2022.

 Information Gaps and Needs

-There is a lack of data and information on the migrant situation in Yemen.
-Little is known about the number of migrants, their location or their needs.
+There is a lack of data on the migrant situation in Yemen.
+Little is known about the exact number of migrants, their location, or their needs due to access constraints.

 Protection: migrants and refugees in Yemen continue to experience severe human rights violations, including detention, forced deportation to frontlines and torture.
 At the same time trafficking remains a serious protection risk.
 An increasing number of refugees and migrants report incidents of abuse and trafficking on their journey to Yemen and on arrival.
 Increasing numbers of unaccompanied minors are reaching Yemen.
 They are often vulnerable to abuse, child labour and prostitution. ?